awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Type: String to string map
 Required: No
 `bidPercentage`
-The maximum percentage that a Spot Instance price must be when compared with the On\-Demand price for that instance type before instances are launched\.
-For example, if your bid percentage is 20%, then the Spot price must be below 20% of the current On\-Demand price for that EC2 instance\.
+The maximum percentage that a Spot Instance price can be when compared with the On\-Demand price for that instance type before instances are launched\.
+For example, if your maximum percentage is 20%, then the Spot price must be below 20% of the current On\-Demand price for that EC2 instance\.
+You always pay the lowest \(market\) price and never more than your maximum percentage\.
+If you leave this field empty, the default value is 100% of the On\-Demand price\.
-Required: This parameter is required for `SPOT` compute environments\.
+Required: No
 `spotIamFleetRole`
 The Amazon Resource Name \(ARN\) of the Amazon EC2 Spot Fleet IAM role applied to a `SPOT` compute environment\.
 For more information, see [Amazon EC2 Spot Fleet Role](spot_fleet_IAM_role.md)\.
 To tag your Spot Instances on creation, the Spot Fleet IAM role specified here must use the newer **AmazonEC2SpotFleetTaggingRole** managed policy\.
 The previously recommended **AmazonEC2SpotFleetRole** managed policy does not have the required permissions to tag Spot Instances\.
 For more information, see [Spot Instances Not Tagged on Creation](troubleshooting.md#spot-instance-no-tag)\.